I have no doubt that it is true that Coca Leaf can treat and perhaps cure this fiery scourge of millions of lives.

 People in the Cannabis business know that people over 65 are perhaps the largest untapped market for their Cannabis goods and services, and the resistance of many of these Seniors is legendary, even in states where Cannabis is legal for all of their medical, spiritual, creative, and sensual needs.
 All over the US adults are trying to convince their aging parents to try Cannabis for some of the simple but terrible ills that plague their lives, but without success.
 It’s fear that is holding them back, and they have been made afraid deliberately.

 Whether you’re in the Cannabis business, or you’re a concerned son or daughter, or maybe both, here’s why I think it is going to be hard to reach many of these older people with conventional thinking.
-Please leave a comment or send me an email with your thoughts and experiences.

 People in their late 40s/early 50’s today were toddlers just as the War On Drugs machine went into action.
 People who are in their 60s/70s today were those kid’s parents.
 They suffered the WOD propaganda machine running full bore through their psyche.

 The War On Drugs worked through the schools by design, so parents and children in the 1970s were continuously subjected to the best behavior modification and propaganda techniques that tax money could buy, which continues quite pathetically today.
 And speaking of schools, who can forget Nancy Reagan and her screeching “Just Say No” contribution to the WOD of the 1980s.
 Those poor kids!
 Those poor parents!

 The fear messages proved so effective in the 70s that they have been continually updated decade by decade ever since.
 Who can forget Crack in the Ghettos?
 Meth in the Hollers?
 And now, ta da, Opioids In The Burbs!